Allow us to serve up a slice of wireline history.

 If you were to trace things back far enough, the only company that was doing perforations was the Lane-Wells Company.
 Prior to World War II, there were three giant service companies in the oilfield: Halliburton, Schlumberger, and Lane-Wells (which was absorbed into Baker Hughes in 1998).

 In the next photo we share, you see a worker with the Lane-Wells company admiring what was then one of their earliest perforating guns.
-And here’s some perf trivia: “The original 1926 patent for a gun perforator was filed in 1926 but the originator, a man named Sid Mims, could never get it to work.
-His patent was bought out by Lane-Wells, who eventually managed to successfully perforate their first well in 1932 and so became one of the largest companies in the business.”
+A bit of perf trivia: “The original 1926 patent for a gun perforator was filed in 1926 but the originator, a man named Sid Mims, could never get it to work.
+His patent was bought out by Lane-Wells.
+The latter eventually managed to successfully perforate their first well in 1932 and so became one of the largest companies in the business.”

 Another early maker of perforating hardware was Yarbrough Guns.